PiSugar/sugar-wifi-conf/README.md

 ```
 curl https://cdn.pisugar.com/PiSugar-wificonfig/script/install.sh | sudo bash

-# the script will add sugar-wifi-conf to /etc/rc.local so that it can run on startup
+# the script will add sugar-wifi-conf as a systemd service so that it can run on startup
 ```

 ### Optional Parameters